Duggar News: Jill And Derick Dillard Return To Central America For Missions Work

 “Thank y’all so much for supporting and praying for us!
 We’ve had a busy few weeks, lately!
 We have a short-term team here with us right now and we have been traveling a lot between a few different countries doing ministry traveling throughout Central America with this team.”

 As to what they’ve been doing, they list off a variety of different things.
-Visiting poverty-stricken and war-torn areas, the couple brings food to needy families; Derick preaches in a makeshift church as often as he can, and plays basketball with the local guys; they teach job skills and crafts; and hold Bible studies.
+Jill and Derick visit poverty-stricken and war-torn areas, and they bring food to needy families.
+Derick preaches in a makeshift church as often as he can, and he enjoys playing basketball with the local guys.
+The Dillards teach job skills and crafts, and they hold Bible studies.
 They also make banana bread and share it with their neighbors as a way of reaching out.

 The Counting On couple’s two-year-old son, Israel, also gets in on the action.